AresCyu/termubit/README.md

 ## What is Termubit?

 **Termubit (TRB)** is an innovative, decentralized cryptocurrency designed to function as a primary medium of exchange.
-Developed as a fork of the proven Dogecoin/Litecoin architecture, Termubit provides a secure, transparent, and immutable ledger for global peer-to-peer transactions.
+Termubit provides a secure, transparent, and immutable ledger for global peer-to-peer transactions.

 The mission of Termubit is to provide a functional alternative to traditional currencies by offering a scalable payment infrastructure that is not controlled by any central authority.